-One million cruise passengers sail Alaskan waters during the short 5 month cruise season, and it is one of the top five cruise destinations for US travelers.
+One million cruise passengers sail Alaskan waters during the short five-month cruise season, and it is one of the top five cruise destinations for US travelers.
 This number represents over half of all the visitors to Alaska.
 It is interesting to compare Alaska to the less than 40,000 who visit Antarctica during its short cruise season.
 About 15 cruise lines send more than 40 diverse ships to Alaska each summer, ranging in size from 12 passengers to over 2600!

-Three Basic Itineraries to Alaska
+3 Basic Itineraries to Alaska

 When planning your Alaska cruise, you will have over 30 Alaska ports of call on three basic itineraries to choose from:

 - Inside Passage.
 Ships sail roundtrip from Vancouver, Seattle, or San Francisco to the southeast panhandle of Alaska.
-This area of SE Alaska is often called the Inside Passage, which is a protected sea route along the western coast of North America.
-The Inside Passage stretches for about 950 miles from Seattle along the coast of British Columbia and to the northern part of the Alaska panhandle near Haines and Skagway, Alaska.
+This area of southeast Alaska is often called the Inside Passage, which is a protected sea route along the western coast of North America.
+The Inside Passage stretches for about 950 miles from Seattle along the coast of British Columbia to the northern part of the Alaska panhandle near Haines and Skagway, Alaska.

 Cruise ships often sail the Inside Passage because the waters are calm, the scenery spectacular, and the ports interesting.
 Cruises embarking in San Francisco, Seattle, or Vancouver and visiting ports such as Juneau, Ketchikan, and Skagway are considered "Inside Passage" cruises.